-End-fittings are the metal pieces on the ends of ratchet straps, winch straps, and G70 chains.
-These elements are key components of effective cargo hauling: end fittings are the main method of anchoring straps or chains to the truck so you can tighten them enough to hold the load in place.
+End-fittings are the metal pieces on the ratchet straps, winch straps, and G70 chains.
+These elements are key components of effective cargo hauling; end fittings are the main method of anchoring straps or chains to the truck so you can tighten them enough to hold the load in place.

 There are a lot of different end-fittings to choose from, enough that it can get somewhat overwhelming if you’re just perusing through a catalog on your own.